zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 * the _model validation check step_: runs Deepchecks model performance tests using a single dataset and a mandatory model as input.
-You would typically use this step after training a model to detect if its performance drops below a set of pre-defined metrics (e.g. confusion matrix, ROC, model inference time).
+You would typically use this step after retraining a model to detect if its performance drops below a set of pre-defined metrics (e.g. confusion matrix, ROC, model inference time).
 The step can also be used to benchmark an existing model against a new dataset.